manguyen0017/Segmented-Generative-Pipeline-Assignment_02/README.md

 The generator was implemented in p5.js with d3.voronoi to create layered Voronoi diagrams.
 Users input their favorite color (HSV), MBTI code, and moral alignment (e.g., Chaotic Good).
 These values drive the construction of three nested diagram layers, each shaped by identity traits.

-### Layer Structure & Pipeline

-* Base Layer: 4 Voronoi cells based on MBTI letters.
-Each letter influences cell position and shifts hue (e.g., I/E = ±20°).
-* Sublayer 2: Each base cell spawns 3 smaller cells.
-Traits (e.g., Good = +1, Evil = -1) mutate per cell with probabilistic inheritance.
-* Sublayer 3: Each sublayer 2 cell creates 2 more cells.
-Traits inherit again with a 70% chance to persist, 20% to neutralize, and 10% to flip.

 [![Voronoi][images-fig2]](https://github.com/manguyen0017/Segmented-Generative-Pipeline-Assignment_02/blob/main/images/fig2.png)

 Figure 2.
 A visual overview of how HSV color, MBTI code, and moral alignment collectively influence color, pattern structure, and visual behavior of the generative system.